-Letting Go of Wanting to Change
+Letting go of wanting to change

-Lester Levenson saw that his unhappiness was directly connected to his desire to want to change things: comments people made, the results of elections, the weather, the news, even the endings of movies!
+Lester saw that his unhappiness was directly connected to his desire to want to change things: comments people made, the results of elections, the weather, the news, even the endings of movies!
 He wanted to change it all—and it was covering over his happiness and well-being.

 So, he began to review his life—beginning with addressing all the things he wanted to change—letting go quietly within himself of his desire to want to change it.

 As he continued on this process of letting go, he began to feel better.
 With no direction in mind other than “I am feeling better—how much better can I feel?”, he pursued his examination of his life.
 Sometimes he did this around the clock.

-What Lester Levenson discovered and experienced was that we are all unlimited loving beings, limited only by the concepts, thoughts, beliefs and feelings we hold in mind.
+What Lester discovered and experienced was that we are all unlimited loving beings, limited only by the concepts, thoughts, beliefs and feelings we hold in mind.
 These limitations are not fact and they are not true.
-And because they are not true, they can be easily let go, released, or dissolved.
+And because they are not true, they can be easily let go, released, dissolved.

 He realized that since he was able to do this letting go all by himself, so could others without the need of a teacher.
-This powerful, yet elegantly simple, tool that allows us to tap into our own natural ability to let go of any unwanted, uncomfortable feeling or thought, in the moment, quietly within ourselves, is now known as The Sedona Method
+This powerful, yet elegantly simple, tool that allows us to tap into our own natural ability to let go of any unwanted, uncomfortable feeling or thought, in the moment, quietly within ourselves, is now known as The Sedona Method.